-- 13.4 All staff should understand, that even if there are no reports in their schools, it does not mean it is not happening, it may be the case that it is just not being reported.
-Staff are advised to maintain an attitude of 'it could happen here' and be vigilant to any signs. - 13.5 It is important that staff are aware that pupils may not find it easy to tell an adult about their abuse.
-Pupils can show signs or act in ways that they hope adults will notice and react to.
-In some cases, the victim may not make a direct report.
-For example, a friend may make a report, or a member of school staff may overhear a conversation that suggests a pupil has been harmed or a pupil's own behaviour might indicate that something is wrong.
-If staff have any concerns about a pupil's welfare, they should act on them immediately rather than wait to be told.
-Staff must act immediately and report any concerns regarding child-on-child abuse to the DSL. - 13.6 It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
-Abuse that occurs online or outside of the school should not be downplayed and should be treated equally seriously. - 13.7 Staff should explain to pupils in an appropriate way that the law is in place to protect them rather than to criminalise them.
-This should be explained in a way that avoids alarming or distressing them. - 13.8 Child-on-child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, e.g. sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, - consensual and non-consensual sharing of nude and semi-nude images and or videos - upskirting - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group)
+- 13.7 Team members should explain to the child/young person in an appropriate way that the law is in place to protect them rather than to criminalise them.
+This should be explained in a way that avoids alarming or distressing them. - 13.8 Child-on-child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, e.g. sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; upskirting - causing someone to engage in sexual activity without consent, - consensual and non-consensual sharing of nude and semi-nude images and or videos - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group)

-These forms of abuse can happen inside or outside of school both offline and online.
+These forms of abuse can happen inside or outside of school or the Children's Home both offline and online.

-- 13.10 A contextual safeguarding approach must be taken when considering possible child-on-child abuse.
+- 13.9 A contextual safeguarding approach must be taken when considering possible child-onchild abuse.
 Children and young people who display harmful behaviours must be seen as potential victims themselves, and the wider environmental risks must be taken into account.
-Staff must challenge any gender bias or derogatory language used by staff or pupils.
-Staff must not dismiss any concerns brought to them by pupils.
-Staff can report concerns verbally, but they must ensure that all concerns are recorded onto the school's electronic recording system by the end of the school day. - 13.11 It is also important to understand intra familial harms and any necessary support for siblings following incidents, this applies whether siblings attend the same or a different school.

-13.12 When making decisions about how to deal with allegations, the age and understanding of the young person who has displayed harmful behaviour must be taken into consideration, as well as any relevant personal circumstances and how this relates to their behaviour.

-Schools must consider any disparity in age between the young person who has displayed harmful behaviour and the victim, the impact the behaviour has had on the victim, and any element of coercion or violence.
+Team members must challenge any gender bias or derogatory language used by team members or children and young people.
+Team members must not dismiss any concerns brought to them.
+Team members can report concerns verbally, but they must ensure that all concerns are recorded onto the setting's electronic recording system by the end of the school day or end of shift. - 13.10 It is also important to understand intra familial harms and any necessary support for siblings following incidents, this applies whether siblings attend the same or a different school, are in the same children's home or live in the family home. - 13.11 When making decisions about how to deal with allegations, the age and understanding of the young person who has displayed harmful behaviour must be taken into consideration, as well as any relevant personal circumstances and how this relates to their behaviour.
+Schools and homes must consider any disparity in age between the young person who has displayed harmful behaviour and the victim, the impact the behaviour has had on the victim, and any element of coercion or violence. - 13.12 DSL/Safeguarding Lead must deal with any concerns of child-on-child abuse immediately and sensitively.
+As much information as possible must be gathered from the victim, and the young person who has allegedly displayed harmful behaviour to gain the facts of what has happened. - 13.13 The language used must be sensitive, non-judgemental and must not blame the victim.
+Victims must be supported and reassured that their safety and welfare within the school and home is the priority.
+Risk assessments must be implemented where necessary.

-- 13.13 DSL must deal with any concerns of child-on-child abuse immediately and sensitively.
-As much information as possible must be gathered from the victim and the young person who has allegedly displayed harmful behaviour in order to gain the facts of what has happened. - 13.14 The language used must be sensitive, non-judgemental and must not blame the victim.
-Victims must be supported and reassured that their safety and welfare within the school is the priority.
-Risk assessments must be implemented where necessary. - 13.15 Where the DSL believes that there has been significant harm caused to the pupil, a referral must be made to the local authority immediately.
+13.14 Where the DSL/Safeguarding Lead believes that there has been significant harm caused to the child/young person, a referral must be made to the local authority immediately.
 In agreement with the local authority, parents/carers must be informed.
 Where possible, as best practice, parents/carers are to be informed face to face.

-If the local authority does not believe it meets their threshold for further action and the DSL is not in agreement, this must be challenged with the local authority.
+If the local authority does not believe it meets their threshold for further action and the DSL/Safeguarding Lead is not in agreement, this must be challenged with the local authority.